xlladdins/xll/README.md

 for <math>x > 0</math>.
 Since <math>&Gamma;(1) = 1</math> we have
 <math>&Gamma;(x + 1) = x!</math>
 if <math>x</math> is a non-negative integer.

+## The `X` Suffix

+The Excel SDK has two versions of most data types, one for pre 2007 Excel and one for post 2007 Excel.
+The post 2007 verions allow for large grids and wide character Unicode strings.
+The new data types have names with the suffix `12`.
+This library uses the suffix `X` to make it possible to write add-ins that work with all version of Excel.

+This is controlled by the macro `XLOPERX`.
+Define it to be `XLOPER` for pre 2007 Excel and `XLOPER12` for post 2007 Excel before including `xll/xll.h`.
+By default it is defined to be `XLOPER12`.
+Use the macro `X_` to create strings of the appropriate type.
+E.g., `X_("foo")` is either `"foo"` or `L"foo"` depending on the type of `XLOPERX`.

 ## The FP Data Type